 Other Red Lantanas to Consider

-‘Dallas Red’ is said to have the truest red flowers of all the lantana hybrids.
-But if you can’t find ‘Dallas Red’ locally, there are many red lantana varieties you might consider instead including:
+‘Dallas Red’ is said to have the truest red flowers of all the lantana hybrids, but it’s not always easy to find.
+If you can’t find ‘Dallas Red’ locally, here are some other red lantanas to consider:

 - Proven Winners: Luscious Royale Red Zone or Bandana Red lantanas